orblivion/ntfy/.sandstorm/README_FUTURE.md

 In the Web UI there is a "Generate random topic" for subscribing.
 It would be nice if it was in a more general-purpose tabs than "subscribe to topic".
 I could imagine wanting a new topic to copy/paste into my script and not wanting to subscribe in the browser.
 Rather, I'd want to subscribe on my phone.
 In which case I'd want a QR code to pop up!

 Could just as well be an upstream feature.

+## Hosting Icons

+There's an Icon field.
+It takes a URL.
+It would be nice if the image at the end of it were hostable as part of the app.